partylikeits1983/simpleDAO/readme.md

 ----

 This code is essentially a conglomeration of functions of a few solidity code examples from the documentation that I liked.
-If you like this tutorial code you can send me some ETH at: